transCampus promotes excellent research

 Opportunities for PhD students

 As of January 2021, students of psychiatry, psychology and neuroscience have the opportunity to take part in the joint PhD Programme of the Institute of Psychiatry, Psychology and Neuroscience at King’s College London and the Medical School of the Faculty Carl Gustav Carus Dresden as well as the School of Science at TU Dresden.
+The new International Research Training Group 2773 “Risks and Pathomechanisms of Affective Disorders” will start on 1 July 2022.
 This opens and unites a large network and very active cluster of experts in Psychiatry, Psychology and Neuroscience between TUD and King’s.

 Students from both home universities will have the opportunity to apply for the PhD programme and be able to participate in joint seminars, meetings, workshops, and recent research projects.
 Integrated in their regular PhD Programmes at the home institution, students will be supervised by PIs of both partner institutions and spend a period of up to 12 months in London or Dresden.